 Some relevant interviews on this site:

-Some articles with tips on how to help caregivers (you may need to adapt them for India):
+Some articles with tips on how to help caregivers are listed here.
+You may need to adapt them for India.

 - Alz.org has a very nice pamphlet with tips for helpers at: 10 Ways to Help a Family (PDF file) Opens in new window.